Energy Policy Then and Now: A Climate Action Conversation

 - David RobertsSenior FellowKleinman Center

 Since the late 70s, climate activist Rafe Pomerance has worked to raise awareness in Washington about climate change and its connection to fossil fuels.
-Join him for a candid conversation with Dave Roberts, Vox energy and climate writer and senior fellow at the Kleinman Center for Energy Policy.
-Together, they will explore where we’ve been and where we’re going with our climate action efforts.
+Here he Joins Dave Roberts, Vox energy and climate writer and senior fellow at the Kleinman Center for Energy Policy, for a candid conversation.
+Together, they explore where we’ve been and where we’re going with our climate action efforts.

 About the Speakers

 Rafe Pomerance is chairman of Arctic 21, a network of organizations focused on communicating the unraveling of the Arctic as a result of climate change to policy makers and the public.
 Arctic 21, which operates under the auspices of WHRC, seeks to establish a framework for Arctic policy based on the question, “what is the Arctic we have to have to sustain the global climate system?”
 Rafe is also a consultant to the nonprofit ReThink Energy Florida raising awareness on the impact of sea level rise in the state.

 Rafe has spent much of his career raising awareness of global warming and building support for climate solutions.
 His work plays a central role in Nathaniel Rich’s New York Times magazine article and subsequent book, Losing Earth.
 It tells the story of a handful of scientists, politicians, and strategists who were among the first to try to convince the world to act on climate change – and the fossil fuel industry’s fight to stop them.